Our Staff

 nfasciano@idahowildlife.org

-An avid hunter and angler, Fasciano is based in Boise where he is working to get his young lab, Corbett, ready for bird season.
+An avid hunter and angler, Nick is based in Boise where we is working to get his young lab, Corbett, ready for bird season.

 gvisser@idahowildlife.org

-Garret’s passion is chasing around bird dogs on wild birds and he is rarely found on the river or in the field without his Lab by his side.
+Garret’s passion is chasing around bird dogs on wild birds, and he is rarely found on the river or in the field with one of his dogs by his side.
 Because of Garret’s passion, he is an effective advocate for public lands and works to elevate the voice of sportsmen and women to better the future of wildlife management decisions.
-He enjoys training gun dogs, fly fishing, hunting, and enjoying the West’s vast public land opportunities.
+He enjoys training bird dogs, fly fishing, hunting, and enjoying the West’s vast public land opportunities.

 kmaki@idahowildlife.org